ks465/yii2-utils/documents/columns-action-column.md

 #ActionColumn Class
-Documentation Edition: 2.5-980206
+Documentation Edition: 2.5-980211
-Class Version: 2.4.1-980129
+Class Version: 2.4.2-980129

-[[khans\utils\columns\ActionColumn|This class]] extends \kartik\grid\ActionColumn only to simplify routine, uniform development.
-As it is seen in the example, there is no limit in numbers of **ActionColumn**s in a _GridView_.
+There is no limit in numbers of **ActionColumn**s in a _GridView_.
-By setting the visibility of standard action in one and adding _extraColumns_, there would be two distinctive columns.
+By setting the visibility of standard actions and adding _extraColumns_, there would be two distinctive columns.

 ```php
 echo khans\utils\widgets\GridView::widget([